 - Fines up to $1,000 depending on how you long have driven without insurance in the state of Nevada

 - Requiring SR-22 insurance for 3 years if you drove uninsured for 91 days or more

 - 30-day driver’s license suspension if it is your third violation for driving without insurance, regardless of length of the lapse in coverage

 Your driver’s license and registration can possibly be revoked outright if you cause an accident that results in $750 worth of damage while driving uninsured.
 It is just not worth the risk to drive in Nevada without having at least the minimum required coverage.
 Not only would you be protected, it is cheaper than having to pay these penalties if you are caught.

 Now that you know the minimum insurance requirements for the state of Nevada, you may want to look into getting a new auto insurance policy.
 Freeway Insurance can provide the best coverage for your needs at an affordable price.
-Get a free car insurance quote online or give us a call to get protected and save big on quality coverage.
+Get Nevada car insurance online or over the phone to get protected and save big on quality coverage.